 MAT’s ability to lessen cravings can help you to stay in therapy longer, which can help you to build up the skills you will need to fight off a relapse.
 It is considered a safe and proven form of therapy, but it can be difficult to get this help through low-cost or free programs.

 According to The Pew Charitable Trusts, only 23 percent of publicly funded programs for addiction offer MAT.
 That difficulty is due, Pew says, to a lack of doctors who have been qualified to provide MAT.
 In 53 percent of counties, there is no physician with the qualifications required to administer a specific type of addiction medication therapy.

 Gaps like this can mean you might need to travel to get the help you need to address your addiction.
 When you do find a doctor, enrolling in Medicaid can help you get the financial assistance you need to pay for treatment.

-The Henry J. Kaiser Family Foundation reports that Medicaid plans cover 4 in 10 nonelderly adults dealing with opioid addiction.
-In addition, they report, all state Medicaid programs cover at least one medication used to treat addiction, and most cover three.
+The Henry J. Kaiser Family Foundation reports that Medicaid plans cover 4 in 10 non-elderly adults dealing with opioid addiction.
+In addition, the report, all state Medicaid programs cover at least one medication used to treat addiction, and most cover three.

 Every state has different requirements, in terms of qualifying for Medicaid.

 To Enroll, You Might Need to Demonstrate the Following:

 - Income Level